tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 The W3C Data Quality Vocabulary can be used in conjunction with the `bdqffdq:` and `bdqtest:` vocabularies to provide metadata describing the quality of some `bdqffdq:DataResource` as asserted in a `bdqffdq:DataQualityReport`.

 The W3C Data Quality Vocabulary defines (mostly by reuse of `ldqd:` terms) a set of data quality dimensions.
 The `dqv:Dimension` class is [defined](https://www.w3.org/TR/vocab-dqv/#dqv:Dimension), in part, as "Represents criteria relevant for assessing quality".
-This concept is similar to (skos:broader than) `bdqffdq:DataQualityDimension` [bdqffdq:DataQualityDimension](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#dataqualitydimension> "An aspect of data quality.").
+This concept is similar to (skos:broader than) `bdqffdq:DataQualityDimension`.
 See Section [2.1 Mapping to DQV Dimension (non-normative)](../../list/bdqdim/index.md#21-mapping-to-dqv-dimension-non-normative) in the [bdqdim: term list](../../list/bdqdim/index.md) document for potential mappings.

 There are at least three ways in which `bdqffdq:Responses` could be related to DQV data quality metadata representations.